rkulla/vimogen/README.md

 Running vimogen will give you the option to install, update, or uninstall the Vim plugins you use.

-FAQ
-===
-Q: What is pathogen?

-A: Pathogen has become the de-facto standard way of activating Vim plugins that were installed in modular way into their own directories, rather than simply unzip'ing all plugins into the same directory like old times.
-Vimogen assumes you're using Pathogen.
-So install Pathogen first, which is as easy as following the simple steps on https://github.com/tpope/vim-pathogen

-Q: Where can I find git URLs for Vim plugins?

-A: All of the plugins from vim.org are mirrored on https://github.com/vim-scripts

-Q: I downloaded a Vim plugin as a .zip file.
-What should I do?

-A: Delete it.
-Vimogen doesn't use zip files, it uses git repositories.
-All of the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put the remote repository URL into ~/.pathogen_repos.

-Q: What is this $HOME/.vimogen_repos file about?

-A: It is simply a text file that consists of git URLs to the Vim plugins you want to install.
-If you don't have any new plugins you wish to install, you can still use vimogen to update or uninstall your existing plugins as long as they were installed as Pathogen bundles.
-Vimogen will look in your bundle directory and generate a $HOME/.vimogen_repos for you the first time you run it.

-Q: What does zero-configuration mean?

-A: I mean it in the sense of not having to modify your vimrc file at all in order to use Vimogen.
-To be fair, if you don't already have Pathogen installed then adding a one line configuration that it requires to your vimrc is still necessary.
-Also, if ~/bin isn't in your system $PATH yet you'll need to add it in your bashrc, or equivalent, but that is more of an optional installation step.

-Q: Is Vimogen really the easiest way to manage Vim plugins?

-A: I think so.
-I evolved the way I was handling it into this script.
-There are other ways to handle the automation of installing Vim plugins via pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules.
-There are also other plugin managers such as Vundle.
-I find Vimogen to be the easiest method I've seen.

 Requirements
 ============
 A Unix-like system (Linux, OS X, etc.) running the Bash shell.